izzypeskett/Movie-Provider/movie-provider/README.md

-# Princes Theatre: Lexicon Digital Coding Challenge
+# Princes Theatre: Movie-Provider App (This was part of a coding-interview)
 *Applicant: Isabelle Peskett*

 ## Brief